isaacsas/SPRFittingPaper2023.jl/docs/src/fitting.md

 surfile = "PATH_TO_DOWNLOADED_SURROGATE.jld"
 ```

-We are now load the surrogate and SPR data:
+We now load the surrogate and SPR data:
 ```julia
 # load the surrogate
 surrogate = Surrogate(surfile)